Trump likens border crossers to 'professional mountain climbers,' bashes California during wall tour

 He also called for new security efforts in outer space.
 “We should have a new force called the 'Space Force,'" Trump said during comments about the arrival of more modern machinery and equipment for the U.S. military.
 "It’s like the Army and the Navy, but for space, because we’re spending a lot of money on space.”

 An idea along those lines isn't actually a new one — and it's not a concept Trump's administration has previously favored.
-A proposal for a 'Space Corps' which would be housed under the Air Force was written into a House-passed defense spending bill last summer, but was opposed by both the White House and the Pentagon.
+A proposal for a "Space Corps" that would be housed under the Air Force was written into a House-passed defense spending bill last summer, but was opposed by both the White House and the Pentagon.

-Trump's comments at the Miramar heaped praise on Marines, including those in his administration, such as Chief of Staff John Kelly and Defense Secretary Jim "Mad Dog" Mattis.
+Trump also heaped praise on Marines, including those in his administration, such as chief of staff John Kelly and Defense Secretary Jim Mattis.

 "Our administration is stacked with Marines because Marines are the kind of people you want at your side," Trump said to cheers.
 "And trust me, you don’t ever want to be on the other side of a fighting Marine.
 It’s tough.
 It’s painful.”